bra1nDump/ai-task-vscode/documents/direction.md

 ## Primitives required

-- Parsing context providers within @bread, for example other files @src/server.ts, @tabs
+- Parsing context providers within @bread, for example other files @src/server.ts, @ tabs
 - Bread files that can include other files
 - Language server that can provide autocomplete for bread files
   - File names